 Students must have a Cumulative GPA of 3.33 (B+) or better by the end of their second semester of registration, and maintain it at B+ or better thereafter.

-Students may be required to address deficiencies within their background preparation in psychology or in their area of concentration that are identified by the Psychology Graduate Committee.
+Students may be required to address deficiencies within their background preparation in Psychology or in their area of concentration that are identified by the Psychology Graduate Committee.
 Additional courses may be required.

-Normally, students will take a doctoral candidacy examination by the end of the first year in the program (or 12 credit hours for part-time students).
-Upon successfully completing the doctoral candidacy examination, and presenting an acceptable dissertation proposal to their supervisory committee, a student is granted PhD Candidate status, and embarks upon completion of the dissertation under the supervision of a Faculty Academic Supervisor.
+Normally, students take a Doctoral candidacy examination by the end of the first year in the program (or 12 credit hours for part-time students).
+Upon successfully completing the Doctoral candidacy examination, and presenting an acceptable dissertation proposal to their supervisory committee, a student is granted PhD Candidate status, and embarks upon completion of the dissertation under the supervision of a Faculty Academic Supervisor.
 Normally, it is expected that the defence of the dissertation by full-time PhD Candidates take place within three years of acceptance into the program.